DEFRA/design-standards/README.md

-# Defra design Standards
+# Defra design standards

-The Department for Environment, Food & Rural Affairs (Defra) are the UK government department responsible for safeguarding our natural environment, supporting our world-leading food and farming industry, and sustaining a thriving rural economy.
+The Department for Environment, Food & Rural Affairs (Defra) is the UK government department responsible for safeguarding our natural environment, supporting our world-leading food and farming industry and sustaining a thriving rural economy.

 Defra services are designed to meet user needs and to protect the environment.